-10 heart-healthy habits
+Ten heart-healthy habits

 Take care of your heart with these 10 heart-healthy habits

-1. Don’t smoke or use tobacco
+1. Don’t smoke, vape, or use tobacco or nicotine products

-2. Maintain a normal Body Mass Index (BMI).
+2. Maintain a normal body mass index (BMI).
 Calculate your BMI.

 The BMI scale for adults is:

-- Less than 18: Underweight
+- Less than 18.5: underweight

-- More than 40: Morbidly obese
+- More than 40: morbidly obese

 8. Get plenty of exercise/physical activity: The best exercise is one you can do often, like a brisk walk, hike, swim, or gardening